 Joy joined Watsi on January 8th, 2015.
 Five years ago, Joy became the 806th member to automatically support a new Watsi patient every month.
-Since then, 5,025 more people have become monthly donors!
-Joy's most recent donation traveled 8,500 miles to support Lewis, an 11-year-old from Kenya, to fund bilateral clubfoot correction.
+Since then, 5,194 more people have become monthly donors!
+Joy's most recent donation traveled 8,500 miles to support Naomi, a single mother-of-three from Kenya, to fund a surgery to remove her gallstones.

 Joy has funded healthcare for 68 patients in 10 countries.